Random fields and the geometry of Wiener space: Applications

-Next, in order to construct an approximating sequence to the LHS of \eqref{eq:GKF}, and appeal to the earlier results in \cite{RFG}, we shall use a cylindrical approximation of $f(x)$.
-Writing $\pi_n$ as a sequence of partitions of the set $(0,1]$, given by $\{(i/n,(i+1)/n]\}_{i=0}^{n-1}$, with the size of the partition $\pi_n$ going to zero as $n\to\infty$, let us define
+Next, in order to construct an approximating sequence to the LHS of \eqref{eqGKF} and appeal to the results in~\cite{RFG}, we shall use a cylindrical approximation of $f(x)$.
+Let $\{(i/n,(i+1)/n]\}_{i=0}^{n-1}$ be a partition of $(0,1]$, then define

 Standard results from stochastic analysis ensure the convergence of $f_n(x)$ to $f(x)$.
-Moreover, note that $(B^x((i+1)/n)-B^x(i/n))_{i=0}^{n-1}$ forms an i.i.d. $0\le i\le (n-1)$.
+Moreover, note that $(B^x((i+1)/n)-B^x(i/n))_{i=0}^{n-1}$ forms an i.i.d. $0\le i\le(n-1)$.
 Therefore, we can write